sebastiandev/zipper/README.md

 ```

 Notes:
-- `make download-external-libs` will git clone zlib and moinizip to the `external` folder.
+- `make download-external-libs` will git clone zlib and minizip to the `external` folder.
 This replaces git submodules.
-- `make compile-external-libs` will compile zlib and moinizip but not install them.
+- `make compile-external-libs` will compile zlib and minizip but not install them.
 - For developpers: these two commands has to be compiled once.

-#### Installing
+## Installing

 Following the previous section `Compiling`, type: